 You know the answer to that.

 What’s surprising about all the coverage of surfing as California’s “official state sport” is the total absence of anyone in the media willing to step up and call out this Assembly bill for what it is — pure legislative nonsense and grandstanding by elected officials who should have better things to do.

 To put it more bluntly, this bill is total BS, and the media has simply parroted the fact that some California legislator is doing this without any questioning of exactly “why?”

-> Our pitiful state media don’t seem to question crap like this
+California media don’t ever question crap like this

-> Surprising, the only critical focus has come from The New York Times in its daily California newsletter.
+Surprising, the only critical focus has come from The New York Times in its daily California newsletter.
 As The Times noted: